Sorry, you need to enable JavaScript to visit this website.

 Screen readers are assistive technologies used primarily by folks who are blind or have low vision.
 They convert digital content into speech or braille; users navigate using the keyboard rather than a mouse.

-The accessibility practices outlined below, such as heading structure, alt text, descriptive links, and intentional formatting, help screen readers interpret and present content accurately and in the correct reading order.
+The accessibility practices outlined on this website, such as heading structure, alt text, descriptive links, reading order, and intentional formatting, help screen readers interpret and present content accurately and in the correct order.

 You can test how your documents work with screen readers using built-in tools on your own device.